contest-framework/server/documentation/configure.md

 The `vars` block defines a new variable with name `fn_name`.
 As always, the `source` field describes where the value for the new variable comes from.
-In this case it says `currentOrAboveLineContent`, which means Contest will extract the value from the given source code file!
+In this case it says `currentOrAboveLineContent`, which means Contest will extract the value from the given source code file.
 Contest follows these steps:

-1. apply the regular expression from the `filter` field to the current line
+1. read the text of the line `{{line}}` in file `{{file}}`
-2. If that captures something, it uses that capture as the variable content.
+1. apply the regular expression from the `filter` field to that text line
-3. If it captures nothing, move to the line above and go to step 1
+1. If the regex captures something, use that capture as the variable content.
+If it captures nothing, move to the line above and go to step 1.

 Assume our Rust source code looks like this: